PrestonBrownie/GarfPWSH/README.md

 A GUI PowerShell multi-tool that can hold all the short scripts/functions you can’t be bothered to memorize.
 This is heavily WIP, and is my first PowerShell project.

+THE BUILT IN FUNCTIONS REQUIRE POWERSHELL 7.
+YOU CAN ADD FUNCTIONS FOR 5.1 AS YOU SEE FIT.

 ### Parameter Format
 `(PARAMETER NAME)=(VALUE)  (NEXT PARAMETER NAME)=(OTHER VALUE)`